WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 - You were borrowing the property with the intent to return it to the owner.

 Whether we recommend you take the case to trial or you are taking a plea deal, rest assured the advice we give you is in your best interest.
 Scharff Law Firm is a trusted source of criminal defense in Henderson, NC, including larceny defense.
-Contact us at (919) 457-1954 to schedule your consultation today.
+Contact us at (919) 457-1954 to schedule your free legal consultation today.